 If you are a visually creative person looking to build a rewarding career in graphic design this course is perfect for you.

-Uncover, and solve, challenging visual communication problems using a combination of images, words and storytelling.
-Become culturally aware, and discover a passion for experimentation across a variety of creative media.
+Uncover, and solve, challenging visual communication problems using a combination of images, words, and storytelling.
+Become culturally aware and discover a passion for experimentation across a variety of creative media.
 Bring your ideas to life today on our Graphic Design course.

 Throughout my course I’ve had so many workshops, guest lecturers and experiences.
 You can also expect a great variety of projects that you can tackle through the three years, each with a purpose to teach you something different.
 From typography and branding, to editorial, there is a bit of everything.
 It’s so exciting to not know exactly what your next piece of work will look like.Rebecca Cochran